Emory University School of Medicine

 The school conducts an extensive program of teaching and research, with continuous extension in programs to areas beyond the bounds of traditional medicine.
 Emory University stands out due to its affiliations and a large patient population.
-The environment is perfect surround the School of Medicine complex.
-Emory University offers MD, MD Dual Degrees, Doctor of Physical Therapy, Physical Therapy Dual Degrees, MMSc in Anesthesiology, MMSc in Human Genetics & Genetics Counseling, Physician Assistant and many more.
+The environment is perfect to surround the School of Medicine complex.
+Emory University offers MD, MD Dual Degrees, Doctor of Physical Therapy, Physical Therapy Dual Degrees, MMSc in Anesthesiology, MMSc in Human Genetics & Genetic Counseling, Physician Assistant, and many more.

 - The MD program requires at least three years of undergraduate education.
 If your degree is from anywhere than the United States or Canada, then the 32 semester hours of the required science coursework have to be completed from a regionally accredited U.S. or Canadian institution.